viniciusmsousa/pyspark-ds-toolbox/docs/_sources/README.md.txt

 ## Organization

-The package is currently organized in a structure based on the nature of the task, such as data wrangling, model/prediction evaluation, and so on.
+The package organized in a structure based on the nature of the task, such as data wrangling, model/prediction evaluation, and so on.

 ```
 pyspark_ds_toolbox         # Main Package